 We looked for machines that offer powerful wattage, multiple speed levels, different numbers of blades and disks that you can insert into the machine to do different kinds of chopping or slicing tasks, and reasonably low noise levels.
 These can provide considerable convenience and give you more flexibility when using your food processor.

-The food processors we tested cost an average of $169.
 There are more affordable food processors available for about $30, but they’re less reliable and don’t cut as consistently.
 More expensive food processors can cost as much as $400 and usually have a more powerful motor, extra blades and numerous settings.